Emergency Rental Assistance Program (ERAP)

 Rent Relief Eligibility Criteria

-To be eligible, renters must:
+To be eligible, renters were required to:

 2021 Maximum Income Allowed Based on the Number of Persons in Household